nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User enters the details of elderly and volunteer to be paired into the application.
 2. FL feedbacks the successful addition of the pair, and shows the new pair.
-3. User see the new pair in FL.
+3. User sees the new pair in FL.

     Use case ends.